dialog-semiconductor/BLE_SDK6_examples/MCP9808/Readme.md

 - There are No known limitations for this example.
 But you can check and refer to the following application note for [known hardware limitations](https://support.dialog-semiconductor.com/system/files/resources/DA1458x-KnownLimitations_2018_02_06.pdf "known hardware limitations").
 - Dialog Software [Forum link](https://support.dialog-semiconductor.com/forums).
-- you can Refer also for the Troubleshooting section in the DA1585x Getting Started with the Development Kit UM-B-049.
+- you can Refer also for the Troubleshooting section in the DA14585x or DA14531 Getting Started with the Development Kit UM-B-049.

 ## License